costinbanu/PhpbbInDotnet/README.md

 AvatarSalt | ... | it is a unique way of naming avatar files and is expected to be a lowercase guid without dashes.
 If this is a new installation, then use the guid generator mentioned above to generate a lowercase guid without dashes.
 However, if this is an update from phpBB, then get your avatar salt by running this in your forum's DB: `SELECT config_value FROM phpbb_config WHERE config_name = 'avatar_salt'`
 BaseUrl | ... | forum base url
 ForumName | ... | forum name
-LoginSessionSlidingExpirationDays | 30 | days of inactivity before user is logged out UploadLimitsMB.Images | 2 | applies for both internally and externally hosted images UploadLimitsMB.OtherFiles | 20 | applies only for internally hosted attachments
+LoginSessionSlidingExpiration | 30.00:00:00 | inactivity time before user is logged out.
+Is read as `TimeSpan` (format `dd.HH:mm:ss`), default value is 30 days
+UploadLimitsMB.Images | 2 | applies for both internally and externally hosted images
+UploadLimitsMB.OtherFiles | 20 | applies only for internally hosted attachments
 UploadLimitsCount.Images | 10 |  applies for both internally and externally hosted images
 UploadLimitsCount.OtherFiles | 10 | applies only for internally hosted attachments
+UserActivityTrackingInterval | 00.01:00:00 | time interval for tracking same user's activity.
+Is read as `TimeSpan` (format `dd.HH:mm:ss`), default value is 1 hour
-UserActivityTrackingIntervalMinutes | 60 | minutes between tracking same user's activity AdminEmail | ... | sender email address for forum generated emails Storage.Files | forumfiles | path relative to `wwwroot`
+AdminEmail | ... | sender email address for forum generated emails Storage.Files | forumfiles | path relative to `wwwroot`
 Storage.Avatars | forumfiles/avatars | path relative to `wwwroot`
+Storage.Emojis | images/smilies | path relative to `wwwroot`
+AvatarMaxSize.Width | 200 | pixels
+AvatarMaxSize.Height | 200 | pixels
+EmojiMaxSize.Width | 100 | pixels
+EmojiMaxSize.Height | 100 | pixels

 ### Install the application